-In our opinion, the consolidated financial statements listed in the index appearing under Item 14(a)(1) of this Form 1 O-K present fairly, in all material respects, the financial position of Chesapeake Utilities Corporation and its subsidiaries at December 3 1, 2000 and 1999, and the results of their operations and their cash flows for each of the three years in the period ended December 3 1, 2000 in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 14(a)(2) of this Form 1 O-K presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
+In our opinion, the consolidated financial statements listed in the index appearing under Item 14(a)(1) of this Form 10-K present fairly, in all material respects, the financial position of Chesapeake Utilities Corporation and its subsidiaries at December 31, 2000 and 1999, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2000 in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedule listed in the index appearing under Item 14(a)(2) of this Form 10-K presents fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
 The financial statements and the financial statement schedule are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements and financial statement schedule based on our audits.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-PricewaterhouseCoopers LLP
+PricewaterhouseCorpus LLP

-PRICEWATERHOUSECOOPERS LLP Philadelphia, Pennsylvania February 13,200 1
+PRICEWATERHOUSECOOPERS LLP Philadelphia, Pennsylvania February 13, 2001